Building the Eun Mara "Skerry"Fitting the electric motorDiscussion

 Eventually I opted for a 48 volt system comprising eight 225AH 6V AGM batteries, total weight 270kg.
 I positioned them as far forward as was possible without impinging on the seating area of the cabin.
 Batteries, charger and customised cabling were provided by Ecoboats.

+This image shows the arrangement of the batteries and motor controller (at lower right).
+The label A1 denotes the most negative battery, and A8 the most positive.
 The following images are details of the pairs of batteries.
 The thin coloured wires are for the PakTrakr battery monitoring device.
 All batteries are sitting on sturdily mounted plywood bases.
 The batteries are prevented from sliding around by fiddles glued to the bases.
 Each battery is also restrained by Velcro straps attached to a pair of breeching staples.

 Batteries A1 (right) and A8.
 The small box with the yellow label is a circuit breaker/isolation switch.
 The small black box (partly covered by the curved red cable) is the PakTrakr controller.
 These batteries are mounted vertically in the locker aft of the companionway.